 4. Size of the animal

 According to the FHA act, most of the pets qualify as an ESA.
 An individual undergoing mental and emotional disorders have a right to acquire his or favorite pet, as well as, a fair housing.
 However, the size of the animal is vital when it comes to renting a house.
 For example, it’s impossible to have an animal such as a horse in the leased property.
 We can both agree that its big size can’t allow it to reside in the most residential house setting.
 Therefore, such animals aren’t considered in the FHA act.
 However, the size isn’t usually much of a problem as many individuals have cats, dogs, and rabbits among many other small pets as their favorite animals.
+There are various different breeds and sizes of these animals, however, most can live happily in a house or apartment.

 5. Information confidentiality